 - Consuelo Kreider, PhD (University of Florida): Universal Design for Instruction (25:18)

-- Alexandra Bitton (Office of Teaching Excellence, University Of Florida): Assessment Tools (16:21)
+- Alexandra Bitton-Bailey (Center for Teaching Excellence, University Of Florida): Assessment Tools (16:21)